 As seen in week one, the first step towards that reality is the acknowledgement that we cannot get there alone.
 Despite the large divides between warring nations or groups using guns, or between individuals on the issue of guns (for example "pro-gun" and "gun control" proponents), Micah's vision shows us that the common good is the basis of the justice meted in the Kingdom.
 The welfare and engagement of all, regardless of politics, is vital.
 Transformation and flourishing follow only when the entirety of this "all" is embraced.
-As Antoinette Tuff showed, "all" reaches out to include the shooter himself.
+As Antoinette Tuff showed, "all" means including the shooters themselves.